DavidAlexandreTS/DavidAlexandreTS/README.md

-### Hi there 👋 my name is David and i am a student of Computer Science at UFAL and IT Intern at SEFAZ-AL.
+### Hi there 👋
+  My name is David and i am a student of Computer Science at UFAL and IT Intern at SEFAZ-AL.
+- 🔭 I’m currently working on ...

 <!--
 **DavidAlexandreTS/DavidAlexandreTS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...